Pat Smear: Hiatus from Foo Fighters and Germs Reunion (1997–2008)

 Smear kept a fairly low profile during his absence from Foo Fighters.
 He produced the debut album for the band Harlow and made scattered television appearances.
 He was employed as a creative consultant in a motion picture about the Germs and Darby Crash, entitled What We Do Is Secret, named after one of the band's best-known songs.
-The film was released at the Los Angeles Film Festival on June 23, 2007, and had a limited theatrical release in 2008 and now available on DVD.
+The film was released at the Los Angeles Film Festival on June 23, 2007, had a limited theatrical release in 2008, and is now available on DVD.
 In the film, Smear is depicted by actor Rick Gonzalez.
 In 2005, he began performing reunion shows with the Germs, including actor Shane West, who portrays Darby Crash in the film, filling in as lead vocalist.